What Is a Film Fixer? The Complete Guide to Production Fixers

 Five Situations Where Local Expertise Becomes Essential

-Not every production requires a fixer, but the vast majority of international shoots in Croatia benefit significantly from having one.
-The country is compact and increasingly well-known as a filming destination, yet the practical complexity of operating across its coastal cities, islands, national parks, and continental interior means local knowledge repays its cost almost immediately.
+Here is what that looks like on the ground.
+Not each production needs a fixer.
+But the vast majority of global shoots in Croatia gain significantly from having one.
+The country is compact and increasingly well-known as a filming destination, yet the practical complexity of operating across its coastal cities, islands, national parks, and continental interior means local knowledge repays its cost almost at once.

-• Your production is shooting in a region where you lack established local contacts and operational experience
+- Your production is shooting in a region where you lack set up local contacts and operational experience

-• The shoot involves multiple permit authorities — city film offices, the Ministry of Culture, national park administrations, or harbour authorities
+- The shoot involves many permit authorities — city film offices, the Ministry of Culture, national park administrations, or harbour authorities

-• You need to assemble local crew and equipment under time pressure, drawing on a trusted network
+- You need to assemble local crew and gear under time pressure, drawing on a trusted network

-• The production plans to apply for the HAVC 25% cash rebate, requiring careful documentation from the outset
+- The production plans to apply for the HAVC 25% cash rebates, needing careful records from the outset

 Navigating Croatia's Permit Landscape

 Croatia's filming permit process is manageable but layered.
-A production spanning Dubrovnik's Old Town, a national park, and a Zagreb street location may require separate permits from the Dubrovnik Film Office, the relevant national park authority (Croatian national parks each have their own management), and the Zagreb Film Office — each with its own application process, timeline, and conditions.
+A production spanning Dubrovnik's Old Town, a national park, and a Zagreb street location may need separate permits from the Dubrovnik Film Office, the relevant national park authority (Croatian national parks each have their own management), and the Zagreb Film Office — each with its own application process, timeline, and conditions.
 Heritage sites add the Ministry of Culture.
 Harbour locations bring in harbour masters.
-A fixer who has filed hundreds of these applications knows which offices to approach first, what documentation to prepare, and how to present the production in terms that accelerate approval rather than trigger additional review.
-Without that knowledge, a production can lose weeks waiting for a response that a well-connected local professional could have resolved in days.
-Dubrovnik's film office, shaped by years of managing major international productions since Game of Thrones, is professional and efficient — but that efficiency works best when the applicant understands the process.
+A fixer who has filed hundreds of these applications knows which offices to way first, what records to prepare, and how to present the production in terms that accelerate approval rather than trigger extra review.
+Without that knowledge, a production can lose weeks waiting for a response that a well-connected local pro could have resolved in days.
+Dubrovnik's film office, shaped by years of managing major global shoots since Game of Thrones, is pro and efficient — but that efficiency works best when the applicant knows the process.

 Maximising the HAVC Cash Rebate

-The Croatian Audiovisual Centre administers a cash rebate programme that returns 25% of qualifying Croatian production expenditure, with an additional 5% bonus available for productions that promote Croatian culture, heritage, or locations.
-The incentive is genuinely competitive within Europe, but the application and compliance requirements are detailed.
-A fixer or production service company experienced with the HAVC process ensures that qualifying expenditure is correctly categorised from the start, documentation meets the required standards, and the production does not inadvertently reduce its rebate through administrative errors or misclassified costs.
-On a substantial production, the difference between a well-managed and a poorly managed HAVC application can represent a significant sum — the kind of money that justifies the fixer's involvement many times over.
+The Croatian Audiovisual Centre administers a cash rebates programme that returns 25% of qualifying Croatian production expenditure, with an extra 5% bonus ready for shoots that promote Croatian culture, heritage, or locations.
+The incentive is genuinely competitive within Europe, but the application and compliance needs are detailed.
+A fixer or shoot service firm skilled with the HAVC process makes sure that qualifying expenditure is correctly categorised from the start, records meets the needed standards, and the production does not inadvertently reduce its rebates through administrative errors or misclassified costs.
+On a substantial production, the difference between a well-managed and a poorly managed HAVC application can represent a major sum — the kind of money that justifies the fixer's role many times over.

 Island and Coastal Logistics

-Croatia's Adriatic coastline and its more than one thousand islands are among the country's greatest visual assets, but they introduce logistical complexity that mainland shoots do not face.
-Getting equipment to an island location requires ferry scheduling, potentially private boat charter, and careful planning around seasonal timetables that change between summer and winter.
-Coastal weather — particularly the bura, a cold northeasterly wind that can arrive with little warning — affects both shooting conditions and marine transport.
-A fixer with coastal and island experience has already solved these problems on previous productions and can plan around them rather than reacting when they arise.
-They know which islands have reliable power supply, which harbours can accommodate an equipment truck, and which ferry routes run frequently enough to support a daily crew commute from a mainland base.
+Croatia's Adriatic coastline and its more than one thousand islands are among the country's greatest visual assets.
+But they introduce logistical complexity that mainland shoots do not face.
+Getting gear to an island location needs ferry scheduling, potentially private boat charter, and careful planning around seasonal timetables that change between summer and winter.
+Coastal weather — specific the bura, a cold northeasterly wind that can arrive with little warning — affects both shooting conditions and marine transport.
+A fixer with coastal and island experience has already solved these problems on previous shoots and can plan around them rather than reacting when they arise.
+They know which islands have reliable power supply.
+This harbours can accommodate a gear truck, and which ferry routes run frequently enough to support a daily crew commute from a mainland base.

 ACT 04